shiv-neel/shiv-neel/README.md

 - 👀 I’m interested in Human Computer Interaction, Front-End Developemnt, and Machine Learning
 - 🌱 I’m currently learning React JS, Node JS, Anime JS, and many other JS frameworks
 - 👾 I’m looking to collaborate on virtually anything!
 I'm always looking for projects to work on.
-- 🕸 Check out my portfolio website at shivneel.io (will be live soon!)
+- 🕸 Check out my portfolio website at shivneel.com
 - 📫 Reach me at shiv.neel1622@gmail.com

 <!---